 Another route is first male and female at the Barkley Fall Classic which in 2024 were England’s Tim Landy and American ultrarunning and Toughest Mudder / Hyrox star Kris Rugloski, who also won that event the previous year but missed the Barkley because of an untimely injury.
 This time she said: “I’ll be back this spring for the big dance”.

-As for the rest we’ve got at least two former finishers, last year’s Dragon’s Back winner, a two-time Spine Race winner looking to follow in Jasmin Paris’ footsteps plus a few other names which have emerged and you can keep track of the latest ones via this post.
+As for the rest we had former finishers, last year’s Dragon’s Back winner, a two-time Spine Race winner looking to follow in Jasmin Paris’ footsteps and many others – more details available via this post.

 Notable runners